jamischarles/export-medium-to-gatsby/README.md

 Here is an example `template.js` you can pass to the CLI via the `-t` flag.

-This template
+### Template ex1: Different folder for each post
 - specifies `2018-04-16` date format in frontmatter `date` field
 - generates a separate folder for each post ie: `content/posts/introducing-react/index.md
-- saves post images to `content/posts/introducing-react/images2`
+- saves post images to `/images2` (relative to the post folder)
-- defauls all code fences to use `js`
+- defauls all code fences to use `'js'`

 ```js
 module.exports = {